Section Image

 Centre connects to major cities via U.S. 411 and State Route 68

-U.S. Route 411 and Alabama State Route 68 intersect near the city center and provide direct routes to nearby towns and regional destinations.
-While no interstate highways pass directly through Centre, Interstate 59 is accessible about 30 miles southwest via Gadsden, making it possible to reach larger cities like Chattanooga and Birmingham.
-Health-care needs are met locally by Floyd Cherokee Medical Center.
-The closest major airports are Birmingham-Shuttlesworth International Airport and Chattanooga Metropolitan Airport, both around 80 miles away.
+U.S. Route 411 and Alabama State Route 68 provide direct routes to nearby towns like Gadsden and Birmingham, and Interstate 59 is accessible about 30 miles southwest via Gadsden, making it possible to reach Chattanooga.
+Floyd Cherokee Medical Center provides in-town healthcare.
+The closest major airport is Birmingham-Shuttlesworth International Airport.

 Braxton Chea